Macau

 Senado Square is also in the historical centre – a picturesque area with colourful Victorian architectural facades reminiscent of a European city.
 Here the city is teaming with people out duty-free shopping, buying street food or taking selfies.

 The back streets around the Church of St Paul are fascinating and full of character, life and unlimited opportunities for photographers to capture the real Macau.
-I particularly liked witnessing an elderly gentleman sitting alone in his front room singing Karaoke.
+I particularly enjoyed witnessing a gentleman sitting alone in his front room singing Karaoke.

 Macau At Night